 Next you will be asked to Add media.
 In the MMS creation screen, five icons allow you to add a Picture, add Text, add Sound, Send the message or access the MMS options.
-Use • or • to move from one option to the next and press or or to access the menu.
+Use $\checkmark$ or $\checkmark$ to move from one option to the next and press $\circledast$ or $\neg$ to access the menu.

-- 1. Design your message: add a Picture, a Text and/ - The last icon on the left-hand side lets you access the MMS options (see below). - Select Send to send the MMS to the selected recipient(s).
+- Design your message: add a Picture, a Text and/ or a Sound.
+Press to create more slides. - 2.
+The last icon on the left-hand side lets you access the MMS options (see below). - 3.
+Select Send to send the MMS to the selected recipient(s).